 You may also be experiencing issues with your bowels.
 This can include bowel strains, constipation, losing control of your bowels, or accidentally passing gas.
 These are unpleasant symptoms that may cause you to see treatment for a weak pelvic floor.

-Finally, many women who have a weak pelvic floor experience discomfort during sexual comfort.
+Finally, many women who have a weak pelvic floor experience discomfort.
 They might even feel pain.
 Even though this is a very common issue, it can be uncomfortable both physically and emotionally.

 Treating Weak Pelvic Floor Symptoms